{{ summaryTitle }}

 Limitations:

-The estimate is a material quantity plan.
-It does not verify framing layout, fastening schedule, fire assembly requirements, moisture exposure, sound assemblies, code compliance, or finish acceptance.
+The result is a material quantity estimate, not a complete construction specification.
+It does not verify framing layout, fastening schedule, fire-resistance assemblies, moisture exposure, sound assemblies, delivery access, local code compliance, or finish acceptance.

-• Confirm panel type and thickness against the room use, assembly rating, and local requirements.
+• Confirm panel type, thickness, and finish level against plans, product data, and local requirements.

-• Use the product label or supplier guidance for exact compound coverage, tape roll length, screw count, and board weight.
+• Use product labels or supplier guidance for exact compound coverage, tape roll length, screw box count, board weight, and container size.

-• Increase waste for closets, returns, stairwells, small repairs, damaged board, or layouts with many short pieces.
+• Increase waste for closets, soffits, returns, stairwells, small repairs, damaged board, short pieces, or first-time hanging.

 Worked Examples:

-A 12 ft by 10 ft room with 8 ft walls, one door, two windows, 4 x 8 panels, Level 4 finish, 16 in OC fastener profile, and 10% waste gives Order area about 463 sq ft and Drywall panels as 15 sheets.
-Sheet rounding surplus should be compared with the planned layout before buying fewer sheets.
+A 12 ft by 10 ft room with 8 ft walls, one standard door, two standard windows, 4 x 8 panels, Level 4 finish, 16 in OC fastener profile, and 10% waste gives Order area about 463.1 sq ft and Drywall panels as 15 sheets.
+Sheet rounding surplus is about 16.9 sq ft, so the extra coverage is less than one full 4 x 8 sheet.

 FAQ:

-No. Finish level changes joint compound allowance, not panel count.
-Level 5 increases compound through the finish-level multiplier shown in Material Takeoff.
+No. Finish level changes the joint compound allowance, not the sheet count.
+Level 5 uses the highest compound multiplier because it represents a skim-coat finish over the surface.

 Why is my result unavailable?

-Check the validation message.
-Required room dimensions, wall height, ceiling area, known board area, and panel dimensions must be positive, and opening deductions cannot exceed wall area.
+Read the validation message in the form.
+Required measurements and panel dimensions must be positive, and opening deductions cannot exceed wall area when wall surfaces are included.

 Glossary: